Current and recent projects include:

 - Smart Steps to Business (SSB) – Level 3

 Smart Steps to Business (SSB) is a 60 credit programme developed to meet the requirements of the New Zealand Certificate in Business (Introduction to Small Business) – Level 3.
 It was delivered nationwide for the first time in Semester B, 2017.

 Targeted to meet the needs of people going into business, this programme covers areas such as identification of business opportunities; feasibility and viability analysis; development of a business establishment plan; business and product testing; marketing; and pitching a business opportunity to stakeholders.

 - Certificate in Money Management (CMM) – Level 3

 This programme was developed to replace the current CMM programme, originally developed by Aotahi in 2009, in order for TWoA to have a programme which aligns with the new NZQA qualification framework.
 Graduates of the new CMM will receive the New Zealand Certificate in Personal Financial Capability and Financial Services – Level 3.

 The ability to manage money is an essential life skill for all New Zealanders.
 This programme aims to develop this skill so as to assist people to make rational financial decisions that enable them to reach their goals in life.
 Suitable for people of all income and wealth levels, topics covered include financial goal setting; debt management; budgeting; home ownership; property investment; retirement planning; other investment options; and wealth protection.

 - Certificate in Small Business and Project Management (CSBM) – Level 4

-This programme is being developed to replace the current CSBM programme which was been offered by Te Wānanga o Aotearoa since 2002.
+This programme was developed to replace the CSBM programme which was offered by Te Wānanga o Aotearoa since 2002.
 Originally developed by members of Aotahi, this 120 credit programme is one of the organisation’s largest programmes in terms of equivalent full time students each year.
 The new programme will align with two qualifications on the NZQA framework: the New Zealand Certificate in Business (Small Business) – Level 4, and the New Zealand Certificate in Project Management – Level 4.